Published Jul 19, 2022

 • Medicare supplement plans do not cover chiropractic visits specifically but can help with the costs of Medicare Part B deductible.

-Medicare patients struggling with spinal issues may be interested in seeing a chiropractor in order to find relief and improve their quality of life.
+Medicare patients struggling with spinal issues may be interested in seeing a chiropractor in order to find relief and improve their quality of life and wellness.
 But does Medicare pay for chiropractic services?
 In short, yes, Medicare will cover medically necessary chiropractic services.
 That said, there are specifics in place for exactly how Medicare coverage functions with this type of care.

 This article will explain everything a Medicare beneficiary needs to know about Medicare and chiropractic.